 If you like gravel, tarmac roads are usually part of the journey.
 A quiet country road or well-planned city cycleway is absolutely fine with me.
 A highway?
-No thanks.
+If at all possible, no thanks.

-The Murrumbateman area is one I’ve explored in the car – wineries, farms and great gravel roads.
+The Murrumbateman area is one I’ve explored by car – wineries, farms and great gravel roads.
 Unfortunately, the most direct route involves a busy highway.
 Whilst I might consider such a trip if the verge is generous, this is not the case on the Barton Highway.
 I’ve been intrigued by the possibility of cycling a loop from Canberra via Mountain Creek and Murrumbateman Roads, avoiding the highway altogether.
-Route planning tools say you can’t unless you ride almost entirely to Yass, missing some of the best gravel roads.
+Route planning tools say you can’t unless you ride almost entirely to Yass (see Yass on-road day trip), missing some of the best gravel roads.
 But it turns out that you can.
 It makes for an awesome day out.

 Uriarra, Fairlight and Mountain Creek Roads

 Those familiar with the Cotter Uriarra loop would know that at Uriarra crossing there is a clearly marked route to Wee Jasper and Yass.
 Even if you are not interested in a long-distance gravel ride, cycling on Fairlight and Mountain Creek Roads is a scenic countryside pedal.
 Infrequent and courteous traffic is the only interruption to undulating hills, picturesque farms and mountain views.
 Other than perhaps an enthusiastic local border collie not used to cyclists.